StefanSchroeder/Golang-Ellipsoid/README.md

 ## Overview

-* Calculating distance and bearing when two locations with longitude and latitude are are given (To).
+* Calculating distance and bearing when two locations with longitude and latitude are given (To).
 * Calculate target location when one location with longitude and latitude and distance and bearing are given (At).
 * Supports several ellipsoids (incl.
 WGS84) out of the box.
 * Convert cartesian ECEF-coordinates to longitude, latitude, altitude (*ToLLA*) and vice versa (ToECEF).